 At the present time Western cultures are almost completely unaware how oriental cultures consider and examine them – as they once did to oriental cultures in the past – and they also lack insight about what kind of outlook oriental cultures have on the non-oriental comprehension of a world designed by global western patterns.
 These oriental views are currently at most reduced to some stereotypes, so many inverted images coming from far.
 The project’s new diagonal perspectives offer numerous points of departure for the possibility of a new kind of dialogue between Western and Oriental cultures – between multiple Orients and Western heterogeneity.
 Reflecting on the transcultural reality of conceptions open to this new form of humanism that we now have to invent, does not send us back to a concept of World Literature conceived of as the global horizon of a world alert to the expanding forward-projection of Western Culture.
 Rather, we are forced to direct our attention to the current state of a world which is rhizomatic and hybrid.
 A world which, without orients, would be no more than the global network of a single megalopolis without ‘oriental’ hybridity, the empty and inhuman face of Glissant’s violent ‘all-conquering nomadism [nomadisme en fleche]’, which is concerned only with assimilation.

-The project is a collaboration of researchers from several centres which are part of the University of Clermont-Ferrand’s Maison des Sciences de l’Homme (MSH): CELIS, UMR IHRIM, EHIC, PHIER.
-These centres span several disciplines (Comparative Literature, Latin American Studies, Philosophy and ‘géocritique’, the latter represented by prof. Bertrand Westphal, Univ. of Limoges).
-The project also provides a common focus to an ever expanding group of scholars working across France, such as Dr. Muriel Détrie of the University of Paris 3, Dr. Sarga Moussa, Senior Researcher at UMR IHRIM, Dr. Emilie Picherot at University of Lille 3, professor Didier Coste and Dr. Eve de Dampierre at the University of Bordeaux 3 and those working beyond France, in Switzerland (Mondher Kilani, professor of anthropology, University of Lausanne, in Germany (Ottmar Ette, professor of Romance Studies at the University of Postdam and Markus Messling, director of the Marc Bloch Institute, Berlin), the UK (Dr. Ian Magedera, of the University of Liverpool), Portugal (Eva Maria von Kemnitz, researcher emerita at the Catholic University of Lisbon and Everton Machado, researcher at the Univ. of Lisbon), USA (Ignacio Lopez-Calvo, professor at UC, Merced), Argentina (Lila Bujaldón de Estéves, professor at the University of Cuyo, Mendoza), Egypt (Randa Sabry, professor at the University of Cairo), Morocco (Fatiha Benlabbah, director of the IEHL at the University of Rabat) and Thailand (Rittipairoj Kanokwan Gerini, professor at Silpakorn University in Bangkok).
+The project is a collaboration of researchers from two centres which are part of the University of Clermont-Ferrand’s Maison des Sciences de l’Homme (MSH): IHRIM (Institut d’Histoire des Représentations et des Idées dans les Modernités) and PHIER (Philosophie et Rationalités).
+These centres span several disciplines (Comparative Literature, Latin American Studies, Philosophy).
+The project also provides a common focus to an ever expanding group of scholars working across France, such as professor Muriel Détrie, Emeritus of the University of Paris 3-Sorbonne, Dr. Sarga Moussa, Senior Researcher at UMR IHRIM, Prof. Emilie Picherot at University of Lille 3, professor Didier Coste and Dr. Eve de Dampierre at the University of Bordeaux 3 and other working beyond France, in Switzerland (Mondher Kilani, professor of anthropology, University of Lausanne, in Germany (Ottmar Ette, professor of Romance Studies at the University of Postdam and Markus Messling, professor at the university of Saarbrücken), the UK (Dr. Ian Magedera, of the University of Liverpool), Ireland (Adam Loughnane, professor at Cork University), Spain (professor Raquel Bousó, Pompeo Fabra University in Barcelona), (Portugal (Everton Machado, senior researcher at the Univ. of Lisbon), USA (Ignacio Lopez-Calvo, professor at UC, Merced), Argentina (Lila Bujaldón de Estéves, professor at the University of Cuyo, Mendoza), Egypt (Randa Sabry, professor at the University of Cairo), Morocco (Fatiha Benlabbah, director of the IEHL at the University of Rabat, Fatiha Taib, professor at the University of Rabat and Dr. Slimane Lamnaoui, Faculté polydisciplinaire de Taza), India (Anil Bhatti, Emeritus at JNU, New Delhi) and Thailand (Rittipairoj Kanokwan Gerini, professor at Silpakorn University in Bangkok).

 Their task is to establish a field of innovative and critical intellectual enquiry focusing on the objectives of the project bringing together researchers around a cluster of interlinked research questions.
 These questions engage literary scholars, anthropologists and philosophers in dialogue with each other and also with new research fields such as trans-area studies, non-hegemonic anthropology and ‘géocritique’ among others.